A Good War: Mobilizing Canada for the Climate Emergency

 Drastic Times, Drastic Measures

 Klein highlights his discoveries for readers (and listeners).
 “The speed and scope of what we did as a country [during World War II], was truly remarkable,” (see above👆).
-As a result of thorough commitment to the war effort, the government, and ultimately the public, literally transformed the economy quickly and effectively.
+As a result of a thorough commitment to the war effort, the government, and ultimately the public, literally transformed the economy quickly and effectively.

 Because of this, Canada was able to produce a tremendous amount of war material (including planes, ships, vehicles, etc.).
 This didn’t happen organically.
 Nor was this the result of the free market doing its thing.
 Rather, it was the direct consequence of government policy and intervention.
 There was a concerted and extensive effort that transcended to all levels of industry (see The Genius of “Bits and Pieces“).
 We can certainly do this again.